 When it comes to finding the safest place for using torrent or file sharing service, nothing comes close to Switzerland.
 It is considered a safe haven for torrent users as downloading content via torrent is completely legal as long as it is for ‘personal use’.

-Personal use can be a broad term but according to the legal requirements, anything that is downloaded (even copyright material) without any attempt to make profit or distribute it is completely legal in Switzerland.
+Personal use can be a broad term but according to the legal requirements, anything that is downloaded (even copyright material) without any attempt to make a profit or distribute it is completely legal in Switzerland.

 If that was not enough, in Switzerland collecting personal information about someone without their consent is deemed illegal.
 This includes your IP address, the only piece of information through which copyright sharks can track you.
-So third party agencies cannot spy on you, nor can they collect any information about you.
+So third-party agencies cannot spy on you, nor can they collect any information about you.

 Similarly, the use of torrent is legal in Netherlands as long as you do not upload copyrighted files.
-Since torrent and other file sharing service download and upload content at the same time, you will need to disable seeding in your BitTorrent or any other file sharing software.
+Since torrent and other file sharing service download and upload content at the same time, you will need to disable seeding in your BitTorrent or any other file-sharing software.

 Spain offers similar kinds of protection to all torrent users just like in Switzerland.
-According to various court ruling in cases involving copyright infringement, the judge had ruled that downloading content via torrents for personal use is legal, as long as there is no intention of making profit from that content.
+According to a various court ruling in cases involving copyright infringement, the judge had ruled that downloading content via torrents for personal use is legal, as long as there is no intention of making a profit from that content.

 Similarly, legal authorities and third parties cannot obtain your personal information until you are involved in a criminal investigation.
 This protects your privacy completely and you can safely download torrents in Spain.
-If you selecting a best torrent VPN, connect to servers located in Spain and use torrents without the fear of getting caught by copyright holders.
+If you selecting the best torrent VPN, connect to servers located in Spain and use torrents without the fear of getting caught by copyright holders.